 1. Visit the Duomo di Milano

-There’s nothing like a trip to Duomo di Milano to get the true taste of Milan.
-This majestic structure, built in the early 15th century, is considered one of the most iconic buildings in the city and an essential must-see for anyone visiting Milan.
-Its impressive size and ornate spires make it instantly recognizable and something you’ll never forget.
+This majestic structure, built in the early 15th century, is considered one of the city’s most iconic buildings and an essential must-see for anyone visiting Milan.

-On top of that, its intricately carved statues and decorative interiors will be sure to keep you entertained for hours on end!
-So why not take a stop-over to the Duomo di Milano when you’re next paying a visit to this vibrant city – you won’t be disappointed.
+On top of that, its intricately carved statues and decorative interiors will surely keep you entertained for hours on end!

-The Duomo’s exterior is free to explore.
-Make sure to visit during the day and in the evening to see its impressive facade.
+Visit during the day and evening to see its impressive facade.
 No matter what time of year you plan to visit Milan, make sure you take a few hours out of your trip to experience the Duomo di Milano for yourself.

 Bucket List: Duomo Terrace Climb

 If you’re lucky, you may even get the chance to visit the terrace of the Duomo di Milano, which offers stunning 360-degree views of Milan.
-From here, you can admire the beauty and grandeur of this incredible building and soak in some breathtaking views of the city.
-You can also take a guided tour to explore the terrace and get an insight into its rich history.

-For more information on visiting the Duomo di Milano and its impressive terrace, make sure you check out their official website.
-It has all the essential information you’ll need to make the most out of your trip, from opening times and pricing to special events and guided tours.
+It has all the essential information you’ll need to make the most of your trip, from opening times and pricing to special events and guided tours.

 2. People Watch at Piazza De Duomo

-Piazza De Duomo is a great spot to people-watch.
-As one of the largest and busiest squares in Europe, it’s packed with locals, tourists, street performers, vendors, and more.
 At the heart of this beautiful piazza rests a magnificent equestrian statue dedicated to King Vittorio Emanuele II, the first ruler of Italy.

-Whether you’re looking for a bit of entertainment or just want to take in the sights, Piazza De Duomo is an ideal spot for people-watching.
-Most importantly, it is free and open 24/7.
+Whether you’re looking for a bit of entertainment or want to take in the sights, Piazza De Duomo is an ideal spot for people-watching.

 3. Check out the Galleria Vittorio Emanuele II

-After marveling at the spectacular Milan Duomo, make a beeline for the Galleria Vittorio Emanuele II.
 This elegant glass-roofed shopping mall designed by architect Giuseppe Mengoni with beautiful terracotta and marble mosaics on the floor is not only one of the oldest shopping malls in the world but also a stunning work of architecture.

 Constructed between 1865 and 1877, the Galleria of Vittorio Emanuele II in Milano is Italy’s oldest active shopping mall and it’s not difficult to see why.
-With its captivating glass-vaulted arcades and exquisite mosaic floors, this magnificent structure radiates beauty while also exhibiting functional design.

 The Legend of the Lucky Bull’s Balls